silvenon/webpack-dash/README.md

 ## Development

-The script does its best to clean up the HTML, exclude empty records etc. If you noticed a problem, please contribute!
+The script does its best to clean up the HTML, exclude empty records etc. If you notice a problem, please contribute!

 ### Install dependencies